NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 Example
 -------

 Say I authored a simple application, `foo`, that requires Rabbit local GFS2 storage and a persistent Lustre storage volume.
-As the author, my program is coded to expect the GFS2 volume is mounted at `/foo/local` and the Lustre volume is mounted at `/foo/persistent`
+As the author, my program is coded to expect the GFS2 volume is mounted at `/foo/local` and the Lustre volume is mounted at `/foo/persistent`.
+In this case, the storages are not optional, so they are defined as such in the NNF Container Profile.

 Working with an administrator, my application's storage requirements and pod specification are placed in an NNF Container Profile `foo`: